 Many companies will install a PoE switch fabric when modernizing from older, analog voice and security systems, or when deploying a new system.
 NVT Phybridge PoE switches provide numerous benefits:

 Lower Infrastructure Costs

 Businesses looking to modernize from analog/digital devices to IP already have the most critical requirement, a proven and reliable LAN infrastructure.
 This cabling can be leveraged using NVT Phybridge Power over Ethernet technology to support IP endpoints.
 Organizations have been doing this for over ten years to ensure simple VoIP and security upgrades.

 Companies are saving millions of dollars in network readiness costs while avoiding the unforeseen challenges that come with an enterprise-wide network overhaul.
 These cost savings are realized through significantly reduced labor, cabling, and construction costs, which are often reallocated into devices and applications to improve return on investment.

 The extended reach capabilities significantly reduce IDF closet requirements – including space, power, cooling, and backup power – to reduce cost, network complexity, and to simplify network management.
 NVT Phybridge PoE switches are simple to deploy, configure, and manage.
 Deploying devices across multiple locations is easy, thanks to the repeatable, predictable, and scalable deployment methodology.

 Fast and Simple Deployment

-PoE deployments are quick and easy, especially when leveraging network infrastructure that is already in the building.
+Deployments using Power over Ethernet technology are quick and easy, especially when leveraging network infrastructure that is already in the building.
 Simply install the PoE switch in the MDF closet, connect to the new or existing network cabling, and connect the device at the endpoint location.